MatejKovacic/RasPBX-install/english.md

 - RasPBX, which you can freely [download from the official project's website](http://www.raspberry-asterisk.org/downloads/) (I am using version 10-10-2020);
 - internet connection.

 Additionally I am also using my own VPN network, and I will show you how to fence your PBX inside the VPN network.
-I am using OpenVPN, with several security enhancements, hardened cryptography settings, etc. But I am not going to talk about how to set up your own VPN network, I will just assume you already have one.
-If you don't, you can hire me to set up one for you.
+I am using Wireguard, with several security enhancements, hardened cryptography settings, etc. But I am not going to talk about how to set up your own VPN network, I will just assume you already have one.
+However, you can check my [guide how to set up Wireguard server](wireguard.md).

 *So let's start.*